LizzyonGit/fruits-hold-em/README.md

 ### Site goals

 The website aims to offer users a:
 - fun and simple game to just enjoy and/or to quickly and easily test their luck,
+- easy navigation on the game page,
 - responsive website across all screen sizes,
 <!-- - user-friendly, simple navigation across the website. -->